DNA translation is the term used to describe the process of protein synthesis by ribosomes in the cytoplasm or endoplasmic reticulum.

 Messenger RNA (mRNA)

 This is a single strand of RNA composed of approximately 80 ribonucleotides.
-Each tRNA is read as a ribonucleotide triplet called an anticodon that is complementary to an mRNA codon. tRNAs act as an interpreter between amino acid sequences and nucleic acids by matching the amino acids to their cognate mRNA codons.
+Each tRNA is read as a ribonucleotide triplet called an anticodon that is complementary to an mRNA codon. tRNA carry a particular amino acid, which is added to the growing polypeptide chain if complimentary codons bond.